microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/00 - Prerequisites.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h2>00 prerequisites</h2>

-The "Microsoft SQL Server Big Data Clusters Architecture" workshop is taught using the following components, which you will install and configure in the sections that follow.
+The "Microsoft SQL Server big data clusters Architecture" workshop is taught using the following components, which you will install and configure in the sections that follow.

 *(Note: Due to the nature of working with large-scale systems, it may not be possible for you to set up everything you need to perform each lab exercise.
 Participation in each Activity is optional - we will be working through the exercises together, but if you cannot install any software or don't have an Azure account, the instructor will work through each exercise in the workshop.
 You will also have full access to these materials so that you can work through them later when you have more time and resources.)*